helton/blog/content/blog/angular/index.md

 tags: ["angular", "javascript", "typescript", "framework", "frontend", "guide"]
 ---

-Angular is the shiny web frawork developed by Google.
-Over the couple of years it evolved a lot since its first version, called **AngularJS**, released in 2010.
+Angular is the shiny web framework developed by Google.
+Over a couple of years, it evolved a lot since its first version, called **AngularJS**, released in 2010.
 Angular 2+ is a complete rewrite of its first version.

 ## General structure

 **Modules** group components and services.

-**Components** are the building block of any Angular app, they control the view.
+**Components** are the building block of any Angular app.
+They control the view.

 **Services** provide the way to abstract business logic (usually fetch and process data).